Enasa: The sale to IVECO

 Spain entered the European Economic Community (EEC) in 1985 and the ENSA-Pegaso group had to face tough competition from European heavy goods vehicle manufacturers.
 The INI, still the owner of the group, is subject to European rules and must privatize industrial companies in the competitive sector.
 In 1989, INI launched a first international call for tenders to sell ENASA.

 Following the refusal of the West German Cartel Office to allow the two competing German manufacturers MAN and Daimler-Benz to buy ENASA, notified in May 1990, the INI launched a second international call for tenders and sold the entire ENASA -Pegaso to IVECO on September 13, 1990.
 The manufacture of FIAT - IVECO models began immediately in the Spanish factories.
 The Barajas plant began production of the heavy-duty Iveco EuroTech and EuroStar models in 1992.

-THEJuly 12, 1994, the last Pegaso Troner truck leaves the assembly lines at the Barajas factory (Madrid).
+On July 12, 1994, the last Pegaso Troner truck left the assembly lines at the Barajas factory (Madrid).
 The last Pegaso engine was manufactured in 1995.
 The Iveco Defense Vehicles range of military trucks continued to be marketed in Spain under the Pegaso brand for a few years before resuming the IVECO badge.